nichol77/anitaMagicDisplay/README.md

 ii) FFTW3 -- The Fastest Fourier Transform in the west.
 If you don't have libfftw3.so on your machine then you need to install it.
 Most linux distributions have a package ready to install, otherwise head to http://www.fftw.org/

 iii) Pretty much all the ANITA libraries (eventReaderRoot, libRootFftwWrapper, AnitaAnalysisFramework, AnitaAnalysisTools, UCorrelator...).
-The recommended way to install MagicDisplay is by using the anitaBuildTool.
+The recommended way to install MagicDisplay is by using the anitaBuildTool
 ```bash
 git clone https://github.com/anitaNeutrino/anitaBuildTool.git
 ```